General principles

 </template>

-Searchable actions are defined in the SEARCH_ACTION constant in ui/src/components/constants.ts.
+Searchable actions are defined in the ACTION_CATEGORIES constant in ui/src/components/constants.ts.
 All actions from ACTION_CATEGORIES are imported.
-You should add in type: 'Others actions' any action not defined in ACTION_CATEGORIES, such as contextual ones.
+You should add in type: 'Others actions' any action not defined in other category, such as contextual ones.

 Adding documentation